Prism Scan

 Backend, AI, and reports

-When you request backend hydration, additive lookup, evidence lookup, issue reporting, or AI analysis, the extension may send relevant product evidence and reduced preference context to the Prism backend.
-This can include product identity, ingredient or additive names, Open Facts scores, source URL, and selected preference signals.
+When you request backend hydration, additive lookup, evidence lookup, issue reporting, product lookup, product submission, entitlement lookup, or AI analysis, Prism may send relevant product evidence and reduced preference context to the Prism backend.
+This can include product identity, barcode, ingredient or additive names, Open Facts scores, source URL, selected preference signals, and the anonymous Prism device identifier.

 Some preference categories may reveal sensitive information, such as allergies, religious dietary choices, health-related skin concerns, or other information you place in custom notes.
 Prism uses these fields only when you choose to save preferences and request features that need them.
+Preferences are stored locally at rest on your device, but the active preference context is sent to the backend and AI provider when needed to produce personalized scores or analysis.
 Do not enter sensitive information that is not needed for product analysis.

-Issue reports submitted from the extension can include an optional email address and the message you write.
-Website contact messages and extension reports are stored in the backend reports collection so Prism Scan can respond, debug problems, improve safety, and maintain the service.
+Issue reports submitted from the extension or mobile app can include an optional email address and the message you write.
+Website contact messages and product issue reports are stored in the backend reports collection so Prism Scan can respond, debug problems, improve safety, and maintain the service.

 Server-side AI analysis is provided through DeepSeek.
-Prism sends the minimum product and preference context needed for the requested analysis and validates the returned structure before showing it in the extension.
+Prism sends the minimum product and preference context needed for the requested analysis and validates the returned structure before showing it in Prism.

 Legal bases

-Prism Scan processes contact messages, reports, product evidence, and preference context where it is necessary to provide the requested service, respond to you, operate the extension, protect the service, and improve product reliability.
+Prism Scan processes contact messages, reports, product evidence, product submissions, photographs, device identifiers, and preference context where it is necessary to provide the requested service, respond to you, operate Prism, protect the service, and improve product reliability.

-Prism Scan processes uninstall feedback where it is necessary to understand why users leave Prism and improve product reliability, compatibility, privacy communication, and performance.
+Prism Scan processes uninstall feedback and consented analytics where it is necessary to understand how Prism is used, why users leave Prism, and how to improve product reliability, compatibility, privacy communication, and performance.

 Third parties